Environmental Services Program - lab analysis and more

 The Environmental Services Program provides analytical information and scientific data that supports the department.
 The program also provides direct assistance to local communities and emergency responders throughout Missouri.

-The Environmental Emergency Response Section provides 24/7 support and response to significant and imminent hazardous substance releases, natural or man-made disaster and homeland security threats that may impact public safety and the environment.
+The program's Environmental Emergency Response Section provides 24/7 support and response to significant and imminent hazardous substance releases, natural or man-made disaster and homeland security threats that may impact public safety and the environment.
 The section also supports law enforcement in managing hazardous wastes associated with illegal drug labs.

 In case of an environmental emergency, call the department's 24-hour Environmental Emergency Response Spill Line at 573-634-2436.